qadrina/qadrina/README.md

 - 👋 Hi, I’m @qadrina
 - 👀 I’m interested in software development!
-- 🌱 I’m currently learning JavaScript (Object Oriented Programming) and SQL.
+- 🌱 I’m currently learning JavaScript (Functional Programming) and SQL.
 - 💞️ I’m looking to collaborate on front end and software development projects.
 - 📫 How to reach me: email me najlaqadrina@gmail.com or through twitter @ qadrinn